garffff-bot/garffff-bot.github.io/content/Defender/Shell.md

 $EncodedText
 ```

-To include the AMSI bypass (this may need to be executed a couple of times)
+To include the AMSI bypass (this may need to be executed a couple of times):

 ```bash
 pwsh